 Infectious diseases differ essentially along three dimensions: how contagious they are, how deadly they are, and whether (and how) they differ by age.
-We now use our model to study diseases with different levels of infectiousness (R_0) and case fatality rates (CFR).
-Table 10 displays laissez-faire mortality and the percentage of deaths averted for various disease scenarios.
+We now use our model to study diseases with different levels of infectiousness $(R_0)$ and case fatality rates (CFR).
+Table 10 displays mortality in no-lockdown scenarios and the percentage of deaths averted for various disease scenarios.
 Covid is in the center of the tables.
-Generally speaking, the higher the R_0 and the higher the CFR, the more people will die in a laissez-faire no-lockdown equilibrium.
-The higher mortality is, the larger is the need for policy intervention.
-However, whether mortality is high because of a high CFR or a high R_0 makes a difference.
+Generally speaking, the higher the $R_0$ and the higher the CFR, the more people will die in a no-lockdown equilibrium.
+The higher mortality is, the larger the need for policy intervention is.
+However, whether mortality is high because of a high CFR or a high $R_0$ makes a difference.
 The higher the CFR, the larger are voluntary precautions, and hence the need for additional lockdowns is lower than for a more infectious disease (see Table 11).
-The reason is that the size of the externality increases with R_0 .
+The reason is that the size of the externality increases with $R_0$ .
 At the opposite extreme, for a highly lethal disease without any spill-overs, i.e., a disease where the risk can be minimized through own precautions alone, no policy intervention would be needed at all.
-Additional home hours imposed by the lockdown on the young are highest in the combination where CFR is only half that of Covid but R_0 is 50% higher.
-Yet the laissez-faire mortality rate is roughly similar to Covid, in fact even a bit lower (3.97 vs. 4.26).
-The reason is that voluntary adjustments are more sizeable, and hence there is less need for government intervention.
+Additional home hours imposed by the lockdown on the young are highest in the combination where CFR is only half that of Covid but $R_0$ is 50% higher.
+Yet the no-lockdown mortality rate is roughly similar to Covid, in fact even a bit lower (3.97 vs. 4.26).
+The reason is that voluntary adjustments are more sizable, and hence there is less need for government intervention.

 Many optimal policies avert almost all deaths (96-99%), but this is not necessarily always the case (see Part B. in Table 10).
 Sometimes the cost of additional restrictions is simply too high.
 Or the benefit in terms of additional lives saved is too small.
-This is the case when laissez-faire mortality is low due to a low R_0 .
+This is the case when mortality in a no-lockdown world is low due to a low $R_0$ .
 In these cases, the ratio of the additional home hours through policy relative to the voluntary extra home hours is particularly high.
 The marginal benefit from an even stricter policy is too low relative to the costs it would impose.